adieyal/sd-dynamic-prompts/README.md

 <img src="images/magic_prompt.png"/>
 You can control the maximum prompt length with the **Max magic prompt length** slider. **Magic prompt creativity** can adjust the generated prompt but you will need to experiment with this setting.

+## I'm feeling lucky
+Use the [lexica.art](https://lexica.art) API to create random prompts.
+Useful if you're looking for inspiration, or are simply too lazy to think of your own prompts.
+When this option is selected, the prompt in the main prompt box is ignored.

 ## Write prompts to file
 Check the write prompts to file checkbox in order to create a file with all generated prompts.
 The generated file is a slugified version of the prompt and can be found in the same directory as the generated images, e.g. outputs/txt2img-images
 <img src="images/write_prompts.png"/>